syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

    ![](Visual-Studio-Toolbox-manual-configuration_images/Visual-Studio-Toolbox-manual-configuration_img3.png)

 4. Navigate to the required Syncfusion WPF assembly from the packages installed location of the project by using **Browse** option.
 You can choose required controls using filter.
 Find the below screenshot for more information.
-For example : SfColorPalette

     ![](Visual-Studio-Toolbox-manual-configuration_images/Visual-Studio-Toolbox-manual-configuration_img4.png)